Random Access for LEO Satellite Communication Systems via Deep Learning: Preliminaries

 \textbf{(Step 2) Preamble Detection and Random Access Response Transmission:} After users transmit their preambles, the SBS receives the composite signal and computes the correlation values between the received signal and each of the $N_{\mathrm{R}}$ root ZC sequences to identify the transmitted preambles, as illustrated in Fig.~\ref{fig:preamble_detection}.
 Each root sequence is associated with multiple cyclically shifted versions, and each of these shifted sequences defines a preamble.
-To enable accurate detection, a ZCZ is configured for each root sequence, within which the autocorrelation of the ZC sequence is ideally zero, minimizing mutual interference among different preambles.
+To enable accurate detection, a zero correlation zone (ZCZ) is configured for each root sequence, within which the autocorrelation of the ZC sequence is ideally zero, minimizing mutual interference among different preambles.
 The correlation value is computed within this ZCZ region, and if the maximum value exceeds a predefined threshold, the corresponding preamble is considered to be detected.
 In this work, the ZCZ length is set equal to the cyclic shift size $N_{\mathrm{CS}}$, ensuring that each user’s preamble falls within a distinct non-overlapping zone and can be reliably detected by the SBS.
-In terrestrial networks, the ZCZ length is typically determined based on the maximum expected timing misalignment, which includes the maximum timing advance and the channel delay spread.
-However, in LEO SatCom systems, users perform timing advance pre-compensation before transmission, which alters the delay characteristics.
+In terrestrial networks, the ZCZ length is typically determined based on the maximum expected timing misalignment, which includes the maximum TA and the channel delay spread.
+However, in LEO SatCom systems, users perform TA pre-compensation before transmission, which alters the delay characteristics.
 As a result, the design of ZCZ in SatCom must consider this pre-compensation behavior, and the required ZCZ length is derived accordingly.

-where $\tau_{\mathrm{max}}$ represents the maximum channel delay spread, and $\tau_{\mathrm{max}}^\mathrm{e}$ denotes the worst-case timing advance pre-compensation error.
-After detecting the preamble, the SBS transmits a RAR message, which includes the detected preamble index, a timing advance command to compensate for timing advance error, and a PUSCH resource grant for Step 3.
+where $\tau_{\mathrm{max}}$ represents the maximum channel delay spread, and $\tau_{\mathrm{max}}^\mathrm{e}$ denotes the worst-case TA pre-compensation error.
+After detecting the preamble, the SBS transmits a RAR message, which includes the detected preamble index, a TA command to compensate for TA error, and a PUSCH resource grant for Step 3.
 Since the SBS detects preambles solely based on the correlation values of the received signals, it can detect the presence of a preamble but cannot determine how many users transmitted that particular preamble.

 \textbf{(Step 3) Uplink Data Transmission:} If users successfully receive the RAR message from the SBS within the predefined RAR window, they transmit the radio resource control (RRC) connection request message using the PUSCH resource grant included in the received RAR message.
 If multiple users have transmitted the same preamble and received the same PUSCH resource grant, they will inadvertently transmit their RRC connection request messages over the same PUSCH resource.